heseltime/heseltime.github.io/pages/portfolio.md

 With a DevOps background I broke into Software Engineering, benefiting from [formal training in the subject](/rDse), and with multi-year experience in Enterprise Content Management (ECM) and my own initial hobby Single Page Applications (SPAs) sprinkled in there, I have made this my professional work: my model for implementation is workflow-oriented, modern ECM (think Alfresco and Activiti/Camunda) coupled with high-level analytics (think Wolfram Language, i.e. really high level).
 At the same time, I realize Software Engineering is many different approaches, so in the below I reference this where appropriate and explore the ways I can apply my skillset across paradigms.

-# Angular Frontend Reference Project "SnachFrontend" ('24, #SoftwareEngineering: Frontend to an API)
+# Angular Frontend Reference Project "SnackFrontend" ('24, #SoftwareEngineering: Frontend to an API with Some Authentication)

-This is the frotend piece realizing the SNACK (think restaurants) <a href="#backend-endpoints">endpoints</a> designed and implemented in ASP .NET CORE the previous year. <a href="https://github.com/heseltime/SnackFrontend-reference-project">Full repo of the one-man, ca. 100-hour project</a> and project structure with some screenshots to demonstrate.
+<div id="angular-leader">This is the frotend piece realizing the SNACK (think restaurants) <a href="#backend-endpoints">endpoints</a> designed and implemented in ASP .NET CORE the previous year. <a href="https://github.com/heseltime/SnackFrontend-reference-project">Full repo of the one-man, ca. 100-hour project</a> and project structure with some screenshots to demonstrate. </div>

 I feel like this type of small-scale, but general, project lends itself to all kinds of use cases in terms of structure and design.